Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Two of Aquabrass' finishes.
 Brushed and Polished Stainless Steel are identified as "native" finishes.

 The finish has the advantage that it cannot possibly peel or delaminate since it is the faucet's native material.
-But it has the disadvantage of more readily showing fingerpprints that other finishes, especially in the polished version.
+But it has the disadvantage of more readily showing fingerpprints than other finishes, especially in the polished version.

 Electroplating